truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/TrueCommand Sharing.md

 ### Create SMB Share From a Profile

-To create an SMB share from an already existing profile, select the *Profiles* tab, then select a profile from the dropdown and click *CREATE*.
+To create an SMB share from an already existing user-defined configuration, select the *Profiles* tab, then select a profile from the dropdown and click *CREATE*.

 ![TrueCommandSMBProfile](/images/TrueCommand/TrueCommandSMBProfile.png "SMB From a Profile")